 SPCC Rules.
 In 2008 and 2009, the EPA adopted amendments to the SPCC rules with the stated intention of providing greater clarity, tailoring requirements and streamlining requirements.
-On October 7, 2010, EPA amended the compliance date for certain facilities from November 10, 2010 to November 10, 2011.
-The Company is currently reviewing the impact of the modified regulations on its operations and may incur costs for tank integrity testing, alarms and other associated corrective actions as well as potential upgrades to containment structures.
-Costs associated with such activities cannot be estimated with certainty at this time, but the Company believes, based on the current understanding of the current and proposed rules, such costs will not have a material adverse effect on its consolidated financial position, results of operations or cash flows.
+On October 7, 2010, the EPA amended the compliance date for certain facilities from November 10, 2010 to November 10, 2011.
+The Company has reviewed the impact of the modified regulations on its operations and is finalizing implementation in accordance with the provisions found in the updated rule.
+Costs associated with these activities have not had a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.